apiportal/abyss-spec-transformer/README.md

 # ABYSS SPEC TRANSFORMER

-This application generates an OpenAPI definition file based on  3.0 specification from a wsdl which gives as a URL or directory path.
+This application generates an `OpenAPI` definition file based on 3.0 specification from a `WSDL` which gives as a URL or directory path.
 An example is below

 **Input**